 Concierges are of particular benefit during peak travel periods or inclement weather, when phone lines are slammed, lineups are impossibly long, and getting assistance is next to impossible.
 Rather, Super Elites have a team of individuals behind the scenes dealing with things so they don’t have to.

-Indeed, many Super Elites I’ve spoken with remark at how useful Concierges can be.
-One quick phone call, email, or conversation at the airport is all it takes to have someone field your request.
-I imagine that the personal greetings and relationship building is a nice perk for those who value such service, too.
+One quick phone call, email, or conversation at the airport is all it takes to have someone field a request.
+The personal greetings and relationship building is a nice perk for those who value such service, too.

-Note that customers travelling in Air Canada’s Signature Class on paid bookings are also eligible for Concierge services on the day of departure at the airport.
-But, they are limited to Concierge check-in assistance in Montreal, Toronto, and Vancouver and assistance with at-risk connections to another Signature Class flight.
+Note that customers travelling in Air Canada business class on paid bookings are also eligible for Concierge services on the day of departure at the airport.
+However, they’re limited to Concierge check-in assistance in Montreal, Toronto, and Vancouver and assistance with at-risk connections to another business class flight.